johnboronkas/photosynthesis/TournamentRules.md

 The remaining 2 bots from the elimination stage will move on to the finals.

-The finals will be a best of 7 series of 1v1 games with alternating starting players.
+The finals will be a best-of-7 series of 1v1 games with alternating starting players.

 Each of the 2 final bots will be put into a single-player game where they will attempt to score as many points as possible before the end of the game.
 The winning bot's owner will get to choose if they want to go first or second during the first game of the best-of-7 series.
 If tied, it will be based on the number of points earned during the elimination stage.

+## Schedule

+TBD